DNSCrypt/dnscrypt-proxy/.github/ISSUE_TEMPLATE/support.md

 ---

 <!--
+Hi!

 Please understand that this project is maintained by volunteers, and that answering support tickets to help with specific, personal issues is time consuming, mentally exhausting, and is time not spend in improving the software itself.

-Saying hi, thank you and clearly describing what you tried and what happened would be fantastic.
+Saying hi, thank you and clearly describing what problem you are trying to solve (not what you tried and didn't work) would be both polite and fantastic.

 In order for the answer to be easy to find for other people hitting the same thing, please write a short summary in the title ("problem" and "doesn't work" are very depressing to read, and don't make a description unique - show that you can do better!)

 Make sure that you are using the last version (downloaded from this repository or installed